paulpod/neuromanticsdotnet/source/_posts/Music-part1.md

 tags: Music
 ---

-I've taken a break [from the usual](https://www.linkedin.com/in/paulpod/) to scratch a design itch regarding music playback technology and how we actually interact with it.
-The journey has inspired some new ideas that could work towards a new type of music player — one that might change how we pay attention to music itself.
+I've taken a break [from the usual](https://www.linkedin.com/in/paulpod/) to scratch a design itch regarding music players, and how we interact with it can induce a flow-state.

 [![Imagining a new type of music player](/images/imagine-music.png)](/images/imagine-music.png)